 ARTICLE II: MEMBERSHIP

 Section 1.
 Membership Eligibility.
-Membership in the Chapter is limited to individuals who are members in good standing of the Society, who are in compliance with the Society’s bylaws, member code of ethics and applicable policies and procedures, and who have current paid membership dues to the Chapter.
+Membership in the Chapter is limited to individuals who are members in good standing of the Society, who support and adhere to the Society’s bylaws, the PRSA National member Code of Ethics and applicable policies and procedures, and who have current paid membership dues to the Chapter.

 Section 3.
 Rights and Privileges of Membership.
 Membership carries with it a definitive obligation to pay all applicable dues, fees and other charges (collectively referred to as “financial obligations”), as provided in these bylaws and as determined by the board from time to time.
 Any payments by a member to the Society do not mitigate such member’s financial obligations to the Chapter.

 - Membership is automatically terminated without action by the board for failure to pay applicable dues for more than three months, failure to meet the eligibility requirements for membership, or when the membership to the Society has been terminated for any reason, including non renewal and/or non-payment of dues.

 - A member may resign by submitting a written resignation.

 - Termination or resignation does not relieve a member from liability for any financial obligations accrued and unpaid as of the date of the termination or resignation.